DeepSSM: Deep State-Space Model for 3D Human Motion Prediction: Related work

 Positions and velocities jointly determine the state of the human body at the next time-step to a great extent.
-However, most of the above-mentioned models focused on modeling the positions of the human body and ignored the modeling of velocities.
-Recent work noticed the importance of modeling velocities of human motion \cite{hmprnn,li20dyn,li19symbiotic}.
-Martinez et al. \cite{hmprnn} and Li et al. \cite{li20dyn,li19symbiotic} introduced a residual connection between the input and output of the decoder to implicitly model the velocities as the internal state of their human motion system.
-Chiu et al. \cite{tprnn} also predicted future poses by modeling the velocities of human motion, the authors ignored the modeling of positions.
-Different from these prior work, we incorporate the positions and velocities as the observation and directly model positions and velocities of the human body via state-observation transition of our proposed deep state-space model.
+However, most of the models mentioned above focused on modeling positions of the human body and ignored the modeling of velocities.
+Recent works noticed the importance of modeling velocities of human motion \cite{hmprnn,li20dyn,li19symbiotic}.
+Li et al. \cite{li20dyn,li19symbiotic} and Martinez et al. \cite{hmprnn} introduced a residual connection between the input and output of the decoder to implicitly model velocities as the internal state of their human motion system.
+Chiu et al. \cite{tprnn} also predicted future poses by modeling the velocities entirely, ignoring the modeling of positions.
+Unlike these prior works, we explicitly model positions and velocities or even accelerations of human motion via the state-space theory and deep network by incorporating the positions and velocities as the observation and predicting multi-order information of future poses via a state-observation transition.